The Gallery Farm

 Late February 2026

-This stage triggers the next biological cycle and funds early system momentum.
+This stage initiates the next biological cycle and provides early system momentum.

 Sale of Finished Steers